♪ Album Reviews · Alto Saxophone

 All Eras Savoy & Dial Mercury / Clef / Verve

-With Strings Bird and Diz South of the Border With Strings #2 Charlie Parker Magnificent Night and Day
+With Strings Bird and Diz South of the Border With Strings #2 Charlie Parker Magnificent Night and Day Now's the Time Swedish Schnapps

 🎷Art unavailable